-Three of the trees were considered of fair (or typical) health for prevailing conditions (Tree nos.
-2, 3, and 6).
-Two were less than typical (fair to poor) due mostly to reduced vigour.
-While the Sycamore Maple (Tree no 1) was considered in poor health as it was in obvious decline with dieback of branches.
+Most (8) of the trees were considered of fair (or typical) health for prevailing conditions (Trees #2, #3, #4, #6, #7, #9 #10 and #14).
+While the remainder were less than typical (fair to poor) due mostly to reduced vigour.

-Two of the assessed trees were considered fair or with typical structure for their age and species (Tree nos.
-3 and 4).
-Tree structure was otherwise predominantly fair to poor due to weak branch attachment angles.
+Two of the assessed trees were considered fair or with typical structure for their age and species (Trees #2 and #3).
+Tree structure was otherwise predominantly fair to poor due to weak branch attachment angles or in case of the Chinese Cedar (Tree #8) due to decay within basal unions.